KyleHincz/UK_Road_Accidents/README.md

 Confusion matrix of the model in Figure below indicates that the models correctly predicted 4,987 non-KSI accidents and 690 KSI accidents.
 It incorrectly classified 481 KSI accidents as non-KSI and 1,498 non-KSI accidents as KSI.

-<![endif]-->

 ## Conclusions

 Applying the outputs of the model in the context of the problem, several important conclusions can be made.

-<![if !supportLists]>× <![endif]>Pedestrians, cyclists, and motorcycle riders are most at risk.
+- Pedestrians, cyclists, and motorcycle riders are most at risk.
 Governments should prioritize safety of these road users.

-<![if !supportLists]>× <![endif]>Drivers are at lower risk than passengers with more vulnerable casualties at either end of the age spectrum (0-10 and 60+ years old)
+- Drivers are at lower risk than passengers with more vulnerable casualties at either end of the age spectrum (0-10 and 60+ years old)

-<![if !supportLists]>× <![endif]>There are several contributing factors to road casualties.
+- There are several contributing factors to road casualties.
 Poor road markings and extreme weather conditions to name a few.

-<![if !supportLists]>× <![endif]>It is difficult to fully separate all factors as there are multiple variables in each incident.
+- It is difficult to fully separate all factors as there are multiple variables in each incident.
 Each accident is a unique combination of thousands of variables that contribute to its outcome.

 ### Future work